Karana316/flask-aws-tutorial/README.md

 ## Future Improvements
 There are two additional steps that would be necessary for a production application.

-### The build step with testing
+### The Build step with testing
 I left this step in GitHub actions, but the testing piece is commented out, so it isn't doing much other than testing the installation.
 Generally you would run unit tests in this step, but that is difficult to do with my current setup.
-You don't want to test with the real database, so you would probably want to write tests against a local (to the test runner) postgreSQL install or an in-memory SQLite db.
+You don't want to test with the real database, so you would probably want to write tests against a local (to the test runner) PostgreSQL install or an in-memory SQLite db.
 This was just out of scope for this project.
+For AWS you would use CodeBuild for this piece, which was also out of scope.

-### Refine AWS security
+### Refine AWS security if using GitHub
 I chose to use a username and password for my database creation.
 This might be better handled use the IAM role option.
 Since I have github actions create the database first if it doesn't exist, I had to leave port 5432 open on the database role.
 Maybe if you switched to IAM security you could create a more specific policy/role.
 In any case, the security needs